Mounaim292/Mounaim292/README.md

 ## Connect with me
 I'm always open to connecting with other professionals in the AI and tech communities!
-Feel free to reach out if you're interested in collaborating on projects or just want to chat about the latest machine learning technology.
+Feel free to reach out if you're interested in collaborating on projects or just want to chat about the latest advancements in AI technology.
 <div align="center">
 <a href="https://linkedin.com/in/abdelmounaim-tarniche-214aa5255" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />